U.S. destroyer sails in disputed South China Sea amid trade talks | Devdiscourse

-A U.S. Navy destroyer sailed near islands claimed by China in the South China Sea on Friday, the U.S. military said, a move likely to anger Beijing.
+A U.S. Navy destroyer sailed near islands claimed by China in the South China Sea on Friday, the U.S. military said, angering Beijing, which said the ship had entered Chinese territorial waters without permission.

 The busy waterway is one of a growing number of flashpoints in the U.S.-Chinese relationship, which include an escalating trade war, American sanctions on China's military and U.S. relations with Taiwan.
 Commander Reann Mommsen, a spokeswoman for the U.S. Navy's Seventh Fleet, told Reuters that the destroyer Wayne E. Meyer challenged territorial claims in the operation, including what she described as excessive Chinese claims around the Paracel Islands, which are also claimed by Taiwan and Vietnam.

 "...China has attempted to claim more internal waters, territorial sea, exclusive economic zone, and continental shelf than it is entitled under international law," Mommsen said.
-China's defense and foreign ministries did not immediately respond to a request for comment.
+The People's Liberation Army's Southern Theater Command said in a statement that the Wayne E. Meyer had entered waters near the Paracels without the permission of the Chinese government

+Chinese forces were mobilized to monitor the ship and warn it to leave, the statement said, adding the United States was harming China's sovereign rights with its repeated patrols in the South China Sea.
+"We again stress that China has irrefutable sovereignty over the islands of the South China Sea and their nearby waters.
+No form of provocation by foreign military ships and aircraft can change this fact."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)